Where we walk

 Wild Vegetables of the Ocean.
 Seaweed Foraging

-Green, brown, delicate, bold, and sometimes smelly – seaweeds often remain unnoticed and are often disregarded as useless.
-Today, seaweed is an essential ingredient in sushi, miso soup, jellies, sweets, or squirty cream, and Jersey has a long tradition of gathering seaweeds.
+Green, brown, delicate, bold, and sometimes smelly, seaweeds often remain unnoticed and are disregarded as useless.
+Today, however, they are an essential ingredient in sushi, miso soup, jellies, sweets, or squirty cream, and Jersey has a long tradition of gathering them.

 Discover their values on a gentle coastal walk with an expert Jersey resident.
 Dates.